dancer1325/nx/docs/generated/cli/migrate.md

   - Run migrations (e.g., nx migrate --run-migrations=migrations.json).
 Use flag --if-exists to run migrations only if the migrations file exists.'
 ---

-# migrate
+# migrate -- `nx migrate` --

-Creates a migrations file or runs migrations from the migrations file.
+* allows

-- Migrate packages and create migrations.json (e.g., nx migrate @nx/workspace@latest)
+  * creating a migrations file ("migrations.json") or
-- Run migrations (e.g., nx migrate --run-migrations=migrations.json).
-Use flag --if-exists to run migrations only if the migrations file exists.
+  * from migrations file -- runs -- migrations

 ## Usage